tkhwang/tkhwang-blog-astro/src/pages/about.md

 title: "About"
 ---

-Hello! 🙋‍♂️ This is a little of my journey into algorithms and data-structures. (🥞, 🌲, 🔗, 📏, 🕸️, 🪜, ♻️, ⬇️, ⬆️, 🔀,...)
-Nowadays I solve leetcode problems in javascript and try to understand algorithms and data structures further.
+Hello! 🙋‍♂️ This 🕸️ is my little thoughts 🤔 and journey 👀 . <br />
+Currently, I am digging into algorithms and data structures to understand further and make my code better. [🥞, 🌲, 🔗, 📏, 🕸️, 🪜, ♻️, ⬇️, ⬆️, 🔀,...]